AndrewLeach94/my-website/src/markdown-pages/Case Studies/TORSH-Design-System/torsh-design-system.md

-## 1. The Problem
+## 1. The Problem:

 Back when there was no design library, the design team relied heavily on memory and old Sketch designs to create commonly used components.

 Although this wasn't ideal, it was tolerable when there was just one designer.
-As the design team grew, it became obvious there needed to be a solid library that could scale with the growing design team to avoid inconsistencies that could otherwise be preventable.
+As the design team grew, it became obvious there needed to be a solid library that could scale with the growing team to avoid inconsistencies that could otherwise be preventable.

+## 2. Design Teardown
+My first step towards a design system was the initial teardown of the UI.
+I took screenshots of nearly everything - buttons, menus, tables, icons, you name it.
+When I had everything organized into a Google Doc, it was easy to see some major inconsistencies.
+There were at least three different input styles and font-sizes were fairly inconsistent.

-## 2. The Basics - Typography & Colors
+## 3. The Basics - Typography & Colors: